Shaddai

 Click for the blessing

-In last week’s parashah (Shoftim), Moses defined a system of justice for the Israelites and pointed to the coming Mashiach who would be the rightful King of Israel.
-In this week’s portion, he returns to the temporal concern of the conquest of the Promised Land by providing a number of specific instructions regarding civil life in Israel.
-The parashah opens:
+In last week's parashah (Shoftim), Moses defined a system of justice for the Israelites and pointed to the coming Messiah who would be the rightful King of Israel.
+In this week's portion, he returns to the immediate concern of the conquest of the Promised Land by providing a number of specific laws and instructions to be enforced regarding civil life in Israel.

 Ki Teitzei